Fall Claims - Costs and Modification Effects

 Doesn't it make more sense to invest a few dollars to work safer than to pay a premium for ignoring the risk?

 From the beginning of site work, grade the walkways and parking areas to level them.
 Stone or pave areas prone to becoming muddy or slick in foul weather.
-Make sure building entries are clear of debris and any elevation change is visually marked with bright tape or signs.

 Storage areas, whether inside or outdoors, need to be kept clean and orderly.
 Assign space to each contracting crew.

-Use proper tie-off techniques for ladders.
-Secure scaffolding properly and restrict access.
+Use proper tie-off techniques for ladders, secure scaffolding properly, and restrict access.
 Harness and tie-off roofers.

 Need insurance for You, Your Family or Your Business?